Are you considering the idea of advancing your software engineering career, but don't know "what's next"?

 An engineering manager is (usually) a previous software engineer who now wants to be responsible for managing people.

-However, I've met engineering managers that have never written a line of code but are still able to understand the tradeoffs of software engineering because they work closely with software engineers.
+However, I've met engineering managers who have never written a line of code but can still understand the tradeoffs of software engineering because they work closely with software engineers.

 Engineering managers are also leaders.

-They are responsible for unblocking engineers and ensuring that they reach their full potential.
+They are responsible for unblocking engineers and ensuring they reach their full potential.

 Engineering managers have strong project management skills.

 I came across this insightful [article](17 reasons why becoming an engineering manager is not what you thought it will be), claiming that engineering management is not career progression but rather a career pivot.